jdtsmith/kind-icon/README.md

 ### Variables

-`kind-icon` has a few customization variables that allows you to configure its appearance.
+`kind-icon` has a few customization variables that allow you to configure its appearance.
 The easiest way to edit them is `M-x customize-group kind-icon`, which automatically takes care of cleaning the cache.
-If you change them directly from lisp during a session, call `M-x kind-icon-reset-cache` for the changes to take effect.
+If you change them directly from lisp during a session (e.g. with `setq`), call `M-x kind-icon-reset-cache` to reset the temporary `kind-icon` cache, so that the changes will take effect.

-**Important configurations:**
+#### Important configuration variables:

 - `kind-icon-use-icons`: If non-nil (the default), prefer icons for prefix badges.
 Otherwise, use text labels.
 Individual kind entries can also have their icons disabled by removing the `:icon` property in the mapping (see below).
 If `svg-lib` is unable to download a named icon and it is not cached on disk, text labels for that kind will be used as a fallback.